Nervosys/Botnix/docs/using/overlays.chapter.md

 The first argument (`self`) corresponds to the final package set.
 You should use this set for the dependencies of all packages specified in your overlay.
 For example, all the dependencies of `rr` in the example above come from `self`, as well as the overridden dependencies used in the `boost` override.

-The second argument (`super`) corresponds to the result of the evaluation of the previous stages of Nixpkgs.
+The second argument (`super`) corresponds to the result of the evaluation of the previous stages of Botpkgs.
 It does not contain any of the packages added by the current overlay, nor any of the following overlays.
-This set should be used either to refer to packages you wish to override, or to access functions defined in Nixpkgs.
+This set should be used either to refer to packages you wish to override, or to access functions defined in Botpkgs.
 For example, the original recipe of `boost` in the above example, comes from `super`, as well as the `callPackage` function.

 The value returned by this function should be a set similar to `pkgs/top-level/all-packages.nix`, containing overridden and/or new packages.

-Overlays are similar to other methods for customizing Nixpkgs, in particular the `packageOverrides` attribute described in [](#sec-modify-via-packageOverrides).
+Overlays are similar to other methods for customizing Botpkgs, in particular the `packageOverrides` attribute described in [](#sec-modify-via-packageOverrides).
 Indeed, `packageOverrides` acts as an overlay with only the `super` argument.
 It is therefore appropriate for basic use, but overlays are more powerful and easier to distribute.

 ## Using overlays to configure alternatives {#sec-overlays-alternatives}

 Certain software packages have different implementations of the same interface.
 Other distributions have functionality to switch between these.
 For example, Debian provides [DebianAlternatives](https://wiki.debian.org/DebianAlternatives).
-Nixpkgs has what we call `alternatives`, which are configured through overlays.
+Botpkgs has what we call `alternatives`, which are configured through overlays.

 ### BLAS/LAPACK {#sec-overlays-alternatives-blas-lapack}

-In Nixpkgs, we have multiple implementations of the BLAS/LAPACK numerical linear algebra interfaces.
+In Botpkgs, we have multiple implementations of the BLAS/LAPACK numerical linear algebra interfaces.
 They are:

 -   [OpenBLAS](https://www.openblas.net/)

-    The Nixpkgs attribute is `openblas` for ILP64 (integer width = 64 bits) and `openblasCompat` for LP64 (integer width = 32 bits).  `openblasCompat` is the default.
+    The Botpkgs attribute is `openblas` for ILP64 (integer width = 64 bits) and `openblasCompat` for LP64 (integer width = 32 bits).  `openblasCompat` is the default.

 -   [LAPACK reference](https://www.netlib.org/lapack/) (also provides BLAS and CBLAS)

-    The Nixpkgs attribute is `lapack-reference`.
+    The Botpkgs attribute is `lapack-reference`.

 -   [Intel MKL](https://software.intel.com/en-us/mkl) (only works on the x86_64 architecture, unfree)

-    The Nixpkgs attribute is `mkl`.
+    The Botpkgs attribute is `mkl`.

 -   [BLIS](https://github.com/flame/blis)